 - If you can’t find plantain, you can substitute a banana that’s not overripe.

 - Using neglected bits of fruit is also the key to success in other Guatemalan dishes such as Platanos en Mole, where the husk of the plantain serves as a thickening agent.

-- If you can find it, use piloncillo, an unrefined pure cane sugar, in the shape of a cone, found in Mexico rather than white or brown sugar
+- If you can find it, use piloncillo, an unrefined pure cane sugar, rather than white or brown sugar.

 - 1 pineapple

 - 8 cups water divided